circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 ## Overview

 To build Docker images for deployment, you must use a special `setup_remote_docker` key which creates a separate environment for each build for security.
 This environment is remote, fully-isolated and has been configured to execute Docker commands.
-If your {% comment %} TODO: Job {% endcomment %}build requires `docker` or `docker-compose` commands, add the `setup_remote_docker` step into your `.circleci/config.yml`:
+If your job requires `docker` or `docker-compose` commands, add the `setup_remote_docker` step into your `.circleci/config.yml`:

 ```yaml
 jobs: